+It's beginning to look a lot like Christmas!
+And Hanukkah!
 This holiday season, your home is sure to be filled with fun and holiday cheer.
 It's important to consider your pets' safety when decorating and preparing holiday meals.
-Here is a list of holiday cautions for dogs and cats to keep in mind.
+Here is a list of Christmas cautions for dogs and cats to keep in mind.